Nursultan Nazarbayev International Airport: Overview

 Nursultan Nazarbayev International Airport has two operational passenger terminals, numbered T1 and T2.
 Terminal 1 is used for international flights and Terminal 2 for domestic flights.
-Both terminals are adjacent and directly linked by a walkway, sharing a single car park and have a connecting corridor for transit passengers.
 The opening of Terminal 1 in 2017 has raised the airport's capacity to almost 9 million passengers per year.
 Air Astana, FlyArystan, SCAT Airlines and Qazaq Air have their presence in every terminal at NQZ.
 Other domestic airlines operate out of Terminal 2, while overseas carriers operate out of Terminal 1.
 Both terminals have shops and restaurants, and all areas are accessible to disabled passengers.
 Nursultan Nazarbayev International Airport has 20 gates (12 jet-way gates and 8 hard stands) in two terminals.